payini/FFmpegBlazorDemo/README.md

 Now we are ready to give it a try!

 The first demo we are going to do, is to replicate the sample code in the NuGet package docs, with some enhancements.
+We are going to extract the audio from an MP4 video, and create an MP3 audio file.

 ### Logger Component